rodneykeeling/TeaLog/README.md

 ![Screenshot](http://i.imgur.com/ArLJ3.png)

 #### Features
-* Search function with filters for name, company, origin, and type:
+* Search function with filters for name, company, origin, and type.
+Just type one of the filters with a colon, hit space, and it'll pop-up:

 ![Search](http://i.imgur.com/0YHX1.png)